webiChala/CapstoneSpecs/README.md

 **Required Must-have Stories**

+  **Users
-* Tutors and users can register and sign up.
+    * Registration and sign up
-* Tutors can be able to add courses that they support and description why they are a good fit.
-They will also have a chance to put certificates or proficiencies in their profile.
-* A series of screens that asks user what courses they need help with, what level/grade and get the location they are at or they can put in preferred location and then shows them a list of tutors that support all or most of the courses the user needs support with and that are near to the location they   gave.
-* Users can chat with tutors
-* Tutor rating and reviews
-* Tutor profile and user profile
-* Home activity shows upcoming schedules,
+    * Home page that shows briefly upcoming schedules and tutors the user connected with
+    * User can see all the list of tutors they connected with
+    * User can search for a tutor by name or find a tutor based on location range, course given and gender
-* Date picker and scheduling +  option to add to google calendar and pushing notifications
+    * User can schedule an appointment with date picker and see all their list of appointments / option to add to google calendar and pushing             notifications
+    * User can chat with tutors
+    * User can see a specific tutor's profile
+    * User can rate a tutor

+  **Tutor
+    * register and sign up
+    * Tutors can add or delete courses they support and description why they are a good fit
+    * ...

 **Optional Nice-to-have Stories**

-* Once connected, users can track their progress (milestones) and feedbacks from
+* Once connected, users can track their progress (milestones)
 * Ask a question and get answers
 * An activity/feature which asks what course/area the user is challenged with and searches books/guides that are related to that concept using a book api that sends a list of books.
 * Prioritizing search based on qualifications